 One of the most important Royal Projects can be found not far from Bangkok in Phetchaburi.
 This is the Laem Phak Bia Environmental Research and Development Project (LERD), which is aimed at improving methods of water conservation and mangrove restoration.
 Mangroves and wetlands are vital for Thailand’s ecology, so the work of LERD is ever more important as human activity creates more waste and waste water.
 You can visit this model of environmental improvement and stroll down the picturesque pathways through the mangroves.
 Among the twisted roots and vines you may get a glimpse of birds, mudskippers and a wide range of crabs.
 At the end of the walkway is Sai Met Raek Viewpoint that offers a lovely view of the Thai Gulf.

-This is one of the newest Royal Projects having only being initiated by His Majesty King Bhumibol Adulyadej in 2009.
-Situated in Phetchaburi Province, the project is aimed at showing how crops can be grown to a commercial level without the need for damaging chemical fertilisers.
+This is one of the newest Royal Projects having only being initiated by His Majesty the late King Bhumibol Adulyadej in 2009.
+It is aimed at showing how crops can be grown to a commercial level without the need for damaging chemical fertilisers.
 Now, the Project boasts a dairy farm and has become a learning centre for farmers who want to improve milk yields.
 Tourists can learn about the lives of Thai farmers and get the chance to plant rice in the paddies.
 There are regular guided tours and bicycles can be rented to tour the region and enjoy the orchards and meadows of wild flowers.